Skip main navigation

 The law prohibits the following types of discrimination based on sex, race, color, creed, disability, sexual orientation, national origin, and ancestry:

-• Charging a person more than the regular rate
+• Charging more than the regular rate

 • Giving preferential treatment to one class of people over another in services or facilities